miklosme/ingatlan/README.md

 Steps of building the app: [React Native getting started](https://facebook.github.io/react-native/docs/getting-started.html)

 # Highlights
 Here are some interesting parts from the project.
+Things what I just learnt, or something that worth mentioning.

 DESCRIPTIONS COMING SOON

-## Cheerio
+### Cheerio

 ## generate_component.sh